 Creative New Zealand is offering a maximum grant of 3,000 NZD (excl.
 GST) per author towards return economy airfares to attend an international promotional activity.
 Priority will be given to applications that demonstrate alignment with Creative New Zealand’s other international market development activities (see Priorities).

 - 5pm, 28 February

-We welcome new applications twice a year.
-Applicants will be notified of the results of their application within six weeks of the closing date.
+We welcome new applications three times a year.
+Applicants will be notified of the results of their application within four weeks of the closing date.

 How to Apply

 Complete the application form by the deadline and return to: